KristjanESPERANTO/MagicMirror-3rd-Party-Modules/docs/result.md

 1. Recommendation: Found `uses: actions/checkout@v3` in file `nodejs.yml`: Replace it with v4.
 2. Recommendation: Found `uses: actions/setup-node@v3` in file `nodejs.yml`: Replace it with v4.
-3. Deprecated: Found `node-version: [16` in file `nodejs.yml`: Update to current version.
-4. Typo: Found `Magic Mirror` in file `MMM-Ecobee.js`: Replace it with `MagicMirror²`.
+3. Typo: Found `Magic Mirror` in file `MMM-Ecobee.js`: Replace it with `MagicMirror²`.
-5. Typo: Found `Magic Mirror` in file `README.md`: Replace it with `MagicMirror²`.
+4. Typo: Found `Magic Mirror` in file `README.md`: Replace it with `MagicMirror²`.
-6. Outdated: Found `MichMich/MagicMirror` in file `README.md`: Replace it by `MagicMirrorOrg/MagicMirror`.
+5. Outdated: Found `MichMich/MagicMirror` in file `README.md`: Replace it by `MagicMirrorOrg/MagicMirror`.
-7. Recommendation: Found `require("https")` in file `node_helper.js`: Replace "https" by "node:https".
+6. Recommendation: Found `require("https")` in file `node_helper.js`: Replace "https" by "node:https".
-8. Typo: Found `MagicMirror2` in file `package.json`: Replace it with `MagicMirror²`.
+7. Typo: Found `MagicMirror2` in file `package.json`: Replace it with `MagicMirror²`.
-9. Recommendation: There ist no CHANGELOG file.
+8. Recommendation: There ist no CHANGELOG file.
 It is recommended to add one.
-10. Recommendation: There ist no CODE_OF_CONDUCT file.
+9. Recommendation: There ist no CODE_OF_CONDUCT file.
 It is recommended to add one.
-11. Recommendation: Replace eslintrc by new flat config.
+10. Recommendation: Replace eslintrc by new flat config.

 ### [MMM-Ecosia-Tree-Counter by rehne](https://github.com/rehne/MMM-Ecosia-Tree-Counter)